<img src="https://secure.intelligentdataintuition.com/780391.png" style="display:none;">

-The ethical, moral and environmental implications are fairly obvious here.
-But in cold business terms, this level of restaurant food wastage costs the sector more than £3 billion annually.
-Understandably, these figures frequently give rise to the tricky question of how to reduce food waste in restaurants.
-Before exploring the solutions, it’s worth looking at the causes.
+Understandably, these figures frequently raise the question of how to reduce food waste in restaurants.
+Before exploring the solutions, it’s worth looking at the main causes.

 How to Reduce Food Waste in Restaurants – 20 Actionable Tips

-To reduce the exorbitant costs associated with wastage, here are 20 proven food waste management strategies that will have a big impact on your bottom line.
+To reduce the exorbitant costs associated with wastage, here are 20 practical food waste management strategies that can help reduce waste, improve stock control and protect the profit margins of your restaurantWe've organised them operationally for easy reference.

 1. Avoid Overstocking